oa-333/elog/README.md

     ${expr-switch: ${case: (filter-pred) : ${fmt:<format>}}, ..., ${default:${fmt: <format>}} }

 TODO: finish this after documenting filter predicates.

+### Configuring Life Sign Reports

+Life-sign reports are fully configurable from string or file.
+Life-sign configuration consists of the following main 3 components:

+- Life-sign report frequency (may be repeated)
+- Life-sign log format (optional)
+- Life-sign synchronization (to disk) period

+The expected format for life-sign report configuration as follows:

+    scope:log-level:freq-spec:optional-name

+- scope is anyone of: app, thread, log_source
+- freq-spec is either of the form:
+    - 'every[N]', specifying one message per N messages (to be sent to life-sign report)
+    - rate_limit[msx-msg:timeout:unit], specifying rate limit.

+When scope is thread or log_source, a name is expected, designating the name of the thread or the log source.

+Following are some examples:

+    app:ERROR:every[1]
+    app:WARN:every[10],
+    thread:WARN:every[1]:monitor_thread
+    log_source:INFO:rate[3:2:second]:core.file_manager

+In the last example the log source with qualified name 'core.file_manager' sends INFO level log messages to the life-sign shared memory segment in a rate that does not surpass 3 log messages in every 2 seconds.

+TODO: add a sentence about 'remove' option when reload-config feature is implemented.

+The log format of life-sign reports can be specified, overriding default global log format:

+life_sign_log_format = ${src} ${msg}

+Finally, periodic synchronization of life-sign shared memory segments to disk (required on Windows) can be configured as follows:

+life_sign_sync_period = 5 seconds

 ## Extending The Library